-2stabilized-10.
+11.2.6.12 Once the conditions have stabilized, take a 240 ml purge sample followed by a 3-10 ml oil sample and return the 240 ml purge sample to the oil fill cap.
+This step should be completed within 10 min of the oil sampling conditions being achieved.
 If that is not possible, the engine should be shutdown.

-2Ensure that no air is applied to the engine while checking the oil level.
+11.2.6.13 Turn off the engine and allow to rest for 10 min prior to checking the oil level with the OHT IVB dipstick (part # IVB022-3) that is located on the side of the oil pan.
+The scribe mark on the OHT dipstick should align with the mark on the dipstick tube when it is inserted.
+Ensure that no air is applied to the engine while checking the oil level.

-27aging Engine oil aging ensures that the silicone sealant within the engine has been pacified.
+11.2.7 Engine aging procedure— Engine oil aging ensures that the silicone sealant within the engine has been pacified.
 It should be done immediately following break-in using the same oil charge when a new engine or head is installed on a test stand.

-27.1 Start and Table 8and is ramped and stabilized 45 s and respectively
+11.2.7.1 Start the engine and run the aging conditions in Table 10 below and Table 8 for 5 h.
+Engine load and speed is ramped and stabilized within the first 45 s and 60 s respectively.

+TABLE 10 Engine Aging Conditions